Logo

 Conclusion

-Linux and Windows hosting each serve different needs, but Linux is the clear winner for the majority of websites.
-It offers better performance, lower costs, stronger community security support, and compatibility with the most popular web technologies including WordPress, PHP, and MySQL.
-Windows hosting fills a niche for projects built on Microsoft technologies.
-At BearHost, we run optimised Linux servers with cPanel, LiteSpeed, and SSD storage to deliver fast, reliable, and affordable hosting.
-Whether you are launching your first website or migrating an existing project, BearHost provides the Linux hosting infrastructure you need to succeed.
+Linux is the clear winner for the majority of websites, offering better performance, lower costs, and compatibility with the most popular web technologies.
+Windows fills a niche for Microsoft ecosystem projects.
+BearHost runs optimised Linux servers with cPanel, LiteSpeed, and SSD storage for fast, reliable hosting at BearHost Shared Hosting from £1.86/mo.

 Share to